tskit-dev/tskit/docs/glossary.md

 node
 : Any point in a tree can be associated with a particular genome in a particular ancestor, called a "node".
 Since each node represents a specific genome it has a unique `time`, thought of as its birth time.
+Nodes may or may not correspond to branching points, either in a local {ref}`tree <sec_data_model_definitions_tree>` or in the whole graph.
-Any branching point in a tree must be associated with a node; that node's time determines the height of the branching point.
+  However a branching point must always be associated with a node.
-  See {ref}`sec_nodes_or_individuals` for discussion of what a "node" is.
+  See {ref}`sec_nodes_or_individuals` for discussion of what a "node" represents.

 (sec_data_model_definitions_individual)=